Slewis916/Slewis916.github.io/about.md

 ***

-You who cannot see the forest for the trees are just not able to comprehend the true meaning of peace 🌳🌳
+"You who cannot see the forest for the trees are just not able to comprehend the true meaning of peace." 🌳🌳